Jade (R&B group): History

 Jade also performed on BET's Listening Party Live.
 The session was recorded and released as a CD in 1993.
 Jade was the only group to have a BET Listening Party album released.
 In 1994 the band appeared in the movie The Inkwell, and released their second studio album Mind, Body & Song, on which they served as co-writers and co-producers.
 Singles "5-4-3-2 (Yo!
 Time Is Up)" and "Every Day of the Week" propelled the album to gold status.

-Jade also appeared on Beverly Hills, 90210 in the episode, "You've Got To Have Heart", which aired on February 8, 1995.
+Jade appeared on Beverly Hills, 90210 in the episode, "You've Got To Have Heart", which aired on February 8, 1995.
 During their appearance, they performed "Every Day of the Week".
 Thereafter, Tonya Kelly left the group, then briefly reunited with Joi Marshall in 1997 to contribute the track "Keep on Risin" to the soundtrack for the film The Sixth Man.
 With TLC, SWV, Xscape and other female singers, the trio appeared on "Freedom", which first appeared on the soundtrack to the 1995 film of the same title, Panther.
 The song "5-4-3-2 (Yo!
 Time Is Up)" was used as part of the soundtrack for the New York Undercover episode "Eyewitness Blues".

 Current activities

-Di Reed is currently touring the world as a featured vocalist for Rod Stewart and continues to back up such artists as Stevie Wonder, Smokey Robinson, Christina Aguilera, Elton John, Gwen Stefani, among others.
+After the group disbanded, Di Reed became a backup singer for Rod Stewart, Stevie Wonder, Smokey Robinson, Christina Aguilera, Elton John, and Gwen Stefani.

-The original members of Jade (JAD) went on to become successful in their own right.
 Angela Slates became a successful music producer (producing songs for Trina & Tamara, Tony!
 Toni!
-Toné!, Vybe, Somethin' for the People and Eric Benét), and earned a Ph.D. in education.
-Debra Mitchell (now known as Debra Mitchell-Adams) became a member of the group Vybe on Island Records, and owns Legacy Global Music Group.

-In February 2018, Joi Marshall debuted her new solo single "Love Language."
+Toné!, Vybe, Somethin' for the People and Eric Benét) and she earned a Ph.D. in education.
+Debra Mitchell (now known as Debra Taylor) became a member of the group Vybe on Island Records.
+Debra became a Contract Manager for the NFL.
+In February 2018, Marshall released her debut solo single "Love Language."

-As of 2022, Jade is currently touring with original members Joi Marshall, Tonya Kelly and "guest" Myracle Holloway.